open-edge-insights/eii-core/README.md

     ENV https_proxy http://proxy.iind.intel.com:911
     ```

-2. `docker ps` should list all the containers which are included in docker-compose.yml
+2. `docker ps` should list all the enabled containers which are included in docker-compose.yml

-3. To verify if the data pipeline withing EIS is working fine i.e., from ingestion -> classification -> publishing classifed metadata onto the databus, then check the logs of `ia_video_analytics` container using cmd: `docker logs -f ia_video_analytics`.
-One should see, publish messages like `Publishing topic: [topic_name]`
+3. To verify if the default video pipeline with EIS is working fine i.e., from video ingestion->video analytics->visualizer, please check the visualizer UI

-5. `/opt/intel/eis` root directory gets created - This is the installation path for EIS:
+4. `/opt/intel/eis` root directory gets created - This is the installation path for EIS:
      * `data/` - stores the backup data for persistent imagestore and influxdb
+     * `sockets/` - stores the IPC ZMQ socket files

 ---
 **Note**: